 Harbor Hospital's community outreach includes many layers of service to our diverse communities, focusing not only on their immediate health care needs, but also on risk prevention and becoming a proactive health care consumer.
-From the GED program that regularly meets, free of charge, in our LifeResource Center and our comprehensive annual flu vaccination clinics that result in nearly 2,000 free and low-cost vaccinations, to our attendance at health fairs and other local events, Harbor remains focused on being a true health care partner to our community members.
+From the cadre of free health seminars and support groups we host to our attendance at health fairs and other local events, Harbor remains focused on being a true health care partner to our community members.